fuse-code-support/FuseCodePoc/README.md

 * Finish integrating replumb / implementing the main loader in repl.cljs
   * Make the js loader use the job api
   * Only load js that hasn't already been loaded (keep a set of already-loaded-things)
+  * :dynamic maps need a :name to display in the job UI

 * Job API
   * Job name